Bieuxyz/Bieuxyz/README.md

-### Hi there 👋, i'm Phieu.
+### Hi there 👋, i'm Bieu.

-- My name is Phieu and I am a Self-learning Frontend Developer.
+- My name is Bieu and I am a Self-learning Frontend Developer.
 I am from Vietnam and my goal is to become a software engineer.
 - My hobbies are listening to music, playing soccer, playing guitar and travelling

 ### Connect with me: